Wildcats vs. Tigers: First Round Betting Trends, Record ATS, Home/Road Splits

 Arizona vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 2 seed Arizona Wildcats (28-6) and the No. 15 seed Princeton Tigers (21-8) will meet in the opening round of the NCAA Tournament on Thursday at 4:10 PM.
-Arizona is favored by 14.5 points in the contest, which airs on TNT.
+The No. 2 seed Arizona Wildcats (28-6) and the No. 15 seed Princeton Tigers (21-8) will meet in the first round of the NCAA Tournament on Thursday at 4:10 PM.
+Arizona is favored by 14.5 points in the matchup, which airs on TNT.
 Here's everything you need to know about this 2-15 matchup when filling out your brackets.
-The over/under is 154 in the matchup.
+The point total for the matchup is set at 154.

 Arizona vs. Princeton Odds & Info